simonteozw/tp/docs/UserGuide.md

 Examples: `exit`

-## Saving the data

-TrackIt@NUS data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------

 ## 6. FAQ <a name="faq"></a>

+**Q: Will my data be saved in the computer?**
+A: TrackIt@NUS data is saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

-**Q: How do I transfer my data to another Computer?**
+**Q: How do I transfer my data to another computer?**
-<br>A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains
- the data of your previous TrackIt@NUS home folder.
+A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TrackIt@NUS home folder.

+**Q: Can I add a biweekly `lesson` in the module?**
+A: Unfortunately, as of v1.4, only weekly lessons are supported.
+Biweekly and monthly lessons may be added in subsequent versions.

 **Q: Why can I add a `lesson` that clashes with my existing `lessons`?
 Is this a bug?**
-<br>A: This is because there are instances where students are granted **a case-by-case approval** to overload modules with **concurrent lessons**.
+A: This is because there are instances where students are granted **a case-by-case approval** to overload modules with **concurrent lessons**.
 These students should have the option to include concurrent lessons.

 **Q: Why is there a need for the `Contacts Tab` when I can already add `contacts` in the `Module Tab`?**
-<br>A: It is meant for you to add `contacts` that **may not be taking** the same modules as you but they are **still relevant** in your social life and/or studies.
+A: It is meant for you to add `contacts` that **may not be taking** the same modules as you but they are **still relevant** in your social life and/or studies.
 Please refer to the [Contacts Tab](#contactstab) for more details.

 ## 7. Glossary <a name="glossary"></a>